fbonaldi/fbonaldi.github.io/_pages/about.md

   - /about.html
 ---

 I am currently **Maître de Conférences HDR** (_Habilité à Diriger des Recherches_), equivalent to Associate Professor, in Applied Mathematics at the [University of Perpignan](http://www.univ-perp.fr), France.
-My scientific interests are focused on applications in Continuum Mechanics, both from the computational and theoretical viewpoints.
+My scientific interests are focused on applications in Continuum Mechanics, both from the computational and theoretical viewpoints.<br>

 My publications and preprints are available [here](/publications/).
 My Ph.D. thesis manuscript, in French, can be found here (abstract here and defense slides in French here).
 My Ph.D. defense report (rapport de soutenance, in French) is available here.
 &nbsp;